nmshd/documentation/_docs_explore/01-introduction.md

 # How does enmeshed work?

-Enmeshed introduces an overarching solution, securely connecting users and organizations without the use of decentralized technologies like blockchains.
+enmeshed introduces an overarching solution, securely connecting users and organizations without the use of decentralized technologies like blockchains.
 However, it makes use of the decentralized mindset, like decentralized identities.

 Mature technologies and architectures are used as a base for enmeshed.
 In combination with state-of-the-art encryption technologies, a complete web stack is used for all features, making enmeshed a very powerful yet portable and modular stack for solving many challenges within various scenarios and industries.

-Enmeshed consists of three main components using different layers to communicate between:
+enmeshed consists of three main components using different layers to communicate between:

 ## Components